skyzyx/managing-humans/README.md

 * [Bits, Features, and Truth](http://randsinrepose.com/archives/bits-features-and-truth/) — Gives those forces a proper name
 * [The Twinge](http://randsinrepose.com/archives/the-twinge/) — Amorphous moments of clarity
 * [The Screw-Me Scenario](http://randsinrepose.com/archives/the-screwme-scenario/) — Paranoia is a lot of work

+# Managing Crises
+* [The Crisis and the Creative](http://randsinrepose.com/archives/the-crisis-and-the-creative/) — Investments in an uncertain future
+* [A Deep Breath](http://randsinrepose.com/archives/a-deep-breath/) — A deliberate moment of consideration